faceyspacey/redux-first-router-link/README.md

 * **...props:** - you can pass any additional props that an `<a>` tag takes, such as `className` and `style`.

 ## Familiar React Router Props:
 * **redirect: boolean = false** - if `true` supplied, will dispatching your action as a redirect, resulting in the current page in the browser history being replaced rather than pushed.
-That means if the user presses the browser BACK button, he/she won't be able to go back to the previous page that had the link--he/she will go to the page before that. *alias: replace*
+That means if the user presses the browser BACK button, they won't be able to go back to the previous page that had the link--they will go to the page before that. *alias: replace*
 * **onClick: (SyntheticEvent) => ?boolean** - you can provide an `onClick` handler to do anything you want (e.g. play a sound), but if you return `false` or call `event.preventDefault()` it will prevent linking/dispatching just as you may be used to.
 TIP: use either instead of `shouldDispatch` when you want to dynamically determine whether to trigger the action or not!